-The Engineering Department oversees the city's streets, water, wastewater, and storm drainage projects.
+The Engineering Department oversees the City's streets, water, wastewater, and storm drainage capital improvement projects.
 It is also responsible for the administration, construction, inspection of capital improvements and the construction of new developments.

 - Identifying needed projects to improve and maintain streets, oversee construction of water and sanitary sewer lines to increase system capacity, rehabilitate existing infrastructure, oversee construction of sidewalks.

 - Reviewing and approving all engineering design plans for public improvements in new residential and commercial developments.

 - Reviewing design plans for compliance with ordinances, standard construction details, state and federal laws and sound engineering practices.

 - Overseeing the use of city property that facilitates infrastructure such as right of way, utility easements and the utilities that use right-of-way or easements such as cellular providers for small cell nodes.

 - Review plats and engineering plans for all new construction.